 The ballroom's iron staircase facilitates a dramatic entrance for the couple.

 After dinner, the ballroom is transformed into a dance floor where guests can enjoy themselves.

 How many guests can be accommodated and how late can we stay?

 You can have no more than 130 guests for the reception, seated dinner, and dancing, and the festivities must conclude by 11pm.
 Both indoor and outdoor spaces are available, as well as a separate area upstairs for cocktail hour.

 Hosting your wedding

 You can see additional contact information here.

 They are located in Dupont at 2118 Massachusetts Avenue, NW, Washington, DC 20008.

 If you found this helpful, you can find more of my venue articles here.

-I’m Chris and I’m a Washington DC wedding photographer.
-My mission is to capture bold, modern, and distinctive photos for unconventional couples.
+I'm Chris and my mission is to capture bold, modern, and distinctive photos for unconventional couples.
 I want to make you look epic, awesome, amazing, beautiful, and dapper – all the things you like and none of the things you don’t.
 Most importantly, I want to capture what makes you you.